ungive/mediaremote-adapter/README.md

 #### How this works

 1. Now playing information is attempted to be read normally using `get`
-2. If no media is detected, the `NowPlayingTestClient` helper process is launched to simulate media playback
+2. If no media is detected, the `MediaRemoteAdapterTestClient` helper process is launched to simulate media playback
 3. While the helper process is running, now playing information is attempted to be read again using `get`
 4. Afterwards the helper process is terminated
 5. If any of the `get` attempts yielded media information, the command exits with an exit code of `0`